Internet-Draft OAuth Mission Cross-Domain August 2026

 }

 The Resource AS holds only this audience's subset and cannot recompute authority_hash.
-To show its local token did not widen beyond the ID-JAG, it SHOULD record, per minted token, both sides of the derivation: the consumed ID-JAG's jti and conveyed authorization_details, and the local token's own identifier or digest (jti), iss, aud, iat, exp, and issued authorization_details.
-An auditor can then identify the exact local token, tie it to the grant it was minted from, and check its authority is a subset of that grant.
+It records both sides of the derivation, the consumed ID-JAG and the minted token (Section 10), so an auditor can identify the exact local token, tie it to the grant it was minted from, and check its authority is a subset of that grant.

 A.3.
 Stage 4: The Resource Server Enforces